mansurali901/terraform-labs/ec2-complete/README.md

 This Repository contains scripts about terrform labs from basic to advance purpose to build this repository at public level to benefitize people with terraform beauty
-# Static Web Server with terraform
+# Plain EC2 Server with terraform
 This repository will setup complete AWS environment with
 - VPC
 - Subnets